AndrewNjoku/Fitness-Pal/README.md

 •	Google Chrome (if you need testing from a Laptop or PC)
 •	Ripple emulator plug in (if you need testing from a Laptop or PC using Google Chrome ONLY)

+Server interaction

+Some of the html files for this program are hosted on igor with a link to http://doc.gold.ac.uk/~ma301an/work/demos/default.html for the gym timetable as it would only work on the server, should be open access.
+Also once application has accessed this page if you click on any other page it will also be accessed from igor under the demos directory.